About pricing tiers

 To find your Pricing Tiers page:

-Tip: Alternatively, click the pricing tier name in your pricing guidance display to jump directly to this page.
+Tip: Click the pricing tier name in your pricing guidance display to jump directly to this page.

-Pricing tiers are created automatically when you connect an integrated sales channel.
+Pricing tiers are created automatically when you connect to an available integration.
 You can also add manual pricing tiers to handle situations such as consignments or wholesale.

 Once you have a pricing tier in place, you can then add price points for the tier to each of your products.
 This can be done individually or in bulk via a CSV import process.